Netify Agent - Packet Capture Files

 Use the tcpdump tool to capture network traffic.
 Here is an example:

-For efficiency, the -s (--snapshot-length) should be set to 1536.
+For smaller file sizes, the -s (--snapshot-length) should be set to 65536.
 The Netify Agent does not need anything beyond this limit for DPI analysis.
 Also, feel free to limit the capture to a specific host, port, or any other network filter expression supported by tcpdump.
 In order to see some of the bandwidth statistics, please run the capture for at least 60 seconds.

 Running Netifyd on Capture File